Vatican defrocks former U.S. cardinal over sex abuse | CBC News

 Punishment announced 5 days before Pope is set to lead Vatican summit on sex abuse

-Pope Francis has defrocked former U.S. Cardinal Theodore McCarrick after Vatican officials found him guilty of soliciting for sex while hearing confession and sexual crimes against minors and adults, the Holy See said Saturday.
+Pope Francis has defrocked former U.S. cardinal Theodore McCarrick after Vatican officials found him guilty of soliciting for sex while hearing confession and of sexual crimes against minors and adults, the Holy See said Saturday.

 Defrocking means McCarrick, 88, who now lives in a friary in Kansas after he lost his title of cardinal last year, can no longer celebrate mass or other sacraments, wear clerical vestments or be addressed by any religious title.